yszxh/CLIProxyAPI/README.md

 English | [中文](README_CN.md)

-A proxy server that provides OpenAI/Gemini/Claude compatible API interfaces for CLI.
+A proxy server that provides OpenAI/Gemini/Claude/Codex compatible API interfaces for CLI.

 It now also supports OpenAI Codex (GPT models) and Claude Code via OAuth.

-So you can use local or multi-account CLI access with OpenAI-compatible clients and SDKs.
+So you can use local or multi-account CLI access with OpenAI(include Responses)/Gemini/Claude-compatible clients and SDKs.

 The first Chinese provider has now been added: [Qwen Code](https://github.com/QwenLM/qwen-code).